 2. Make sure you have all prescription medications filled (Epipens, inhalers, etc.) and check the expiration dates.
 Check to make sure your OTC meds are within the dates as well.

-4. Write an informative letter describing your child’s allergy (see Writing Letters to School Regarding Your Child’s Allergy); make sure the letter covers all points and distribute them to the appropriate personnel.
+4. Write an informative letter describing your child’s allergy (see this article on letter samples); make sure the letter covers all points and distribute them to the appropriate personnel.

 5. Develop an emergency medical plan if a form is not available already.
 Put it in writing and include preferred medical facilities and emergency phone numbers.